Srinivasa Ramanujan: Contacting British mathematicians

 To supplement Hardy's endorsement, Gilbert Walker, a former mathematical lecturer at Trinity College, Cambridge, looked at Ramanujan's work and expressed amazement, urging the young man to spend time at Cambridge.
 As a result of Walker's endorsement, B. Hanumantha Rao, a mathematics professor at an engineering college, invited Ramanujan's colleague Narayana Iyer to a meeting of the Board of Studies in Mathematics to discuss "what we can do for S. Ramanujan".
 The board agreed to grant Ramanujan a monthly research scholarship of 75 rupees for the next two years at the University of Madras.

 While he was engaged as a research student, Ramanujan continued to submit papers to the Journal of the Indian Mathematical Society.
 In one instance, Iyer submitted some of Ramanujan's theorems on summation of series to the journal, adding, "The following theorem is due to S. Ramanujan, the mathematics student of Madras University."
 Later in November, British Professor Edward B. Ross of Madras Christian College, whom Ramanujan had met a few years before, stormed into his class one day with his eyes glowing, asking his students, "Does Ramanujan know Polish?"
 The reason was that in one paper, Ramanujan had anticipated the work of a Polish mathematician whose paper had just arrived in the day's mail.
 In his quarterly papers, Ramanujan drew up theorems to make definite integrals more easily solvable.
 Working off Giuliano Frullani's 1821 integral theorem, Ramanujan formulated generalisations that could be made to evaluate formerly unyielding integrals.

 Hardy's correspondence with Ramanujan soured after Ramanujan refused to come to England.
 Hardy enlisted a colleague lecturing in Madras, E. H. Neville, to mentor and bring Ramanujan to England.
 Neville asked Ramanujan why he would not go to Cambridge.
-Ramanujan apparently had now accepted the proposal; Neville said, "Ramanujan needed no converting" and "his parents' opposition had been withdrawn".
+Ramanujan apparently then accepted the proposal; Neville said, "Ramanujan needed no converting" and "his parents' opposition had been withdrawn".
 Apparently, Ramanujan's mother had a vivid dream in which Ramanujan was surrounded by Europeans, and the family goddess, the deity of Namagiri, commanded her "to stand no longer between her son and the fulfilment of his life's purpose".
 On 17 March 1914, Ramanujan travelled to England by ship, leaving his wife to stay with his parents in India.